songleee/LS-MolGen/README.md

 LS-MolGen was developed by Song Li as part of a research project at Shanghai Jiao Tong University.

 # License
-LS-MolGen is released under the Apache License.
-See the LICENSE file for details.
+This project is licensed under the terms of the [CC-BY-NC-ND-4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode) license.